SCHOOL OF HUMANITIES

 Bachelor of Arts (BA)

 The Bachelor of Arts exits at HEQSF level 7 and the minimum duration is three years.

 The BA intends to develop skilled graduates who are able to engage critically with the world and apply disciplinary content to the resolution of problems.

 Heritage Studies is a compulsory first-year module to provide students with an interdisciplinary academic field that takes a critical look at the way we preserve, present, participate and interrogate heritage and the unofficial objects and symbols of heritage.

 For the BA degree, it is envisaged that articulation into postgraduate qualifications will enable further development of the majors or in selected professional fields.

-BA graduates are equipped to become researches or practitioners in a variety of professional domains such as museums and other heritage organisations, language-based positions (translation and editing), teaching, communication, journalism, creative writing, media work, community development, tourism and the diplomatic service.
+BA graduates are equipped to become researchers or practitioners in a variety of professional domains such as museums and other heritage organisations, language-based positions (translation and editing), teaching, communication, journalism, creative writing, media work, community development, tourism and the diplomatic service.